Franz (1971 film)

 Franz is a 1971 Belgian-French film directed by Jacques Brel.

 Plot

 The story takes place in a Belgian seaside town, at a boarding house for convalescing civil servants.
 The six male residents' lives change dramatically when two women arrive.
 Catherine is a lively, sexually liberated woman willing to kiss, dance, and sleep with the men.
-Leonie is reserved, formal, and conservative.
-Leonie finds herself attracted to Leon, a Belgian who was a mercenary in Katanga in 1964, He was wounded and carries psychological scars of war.
-The other men play practical jokes on Leon, some of them cruel.
-As Leon courts Leonie, his mother brings him emotional distress as do his memories of war.
+Léonie is reserved, formal, and conservative.
+Léonie finds herself attracted to Léon, a Belgian who was a mercenary in Katanga in 1964, was wounded and carries psychological scars from the war.
+The other men play practical jokes on Léon, some of them cruel.
+As Léon courts Léonie, his mother brings him emotional distress as do his memories of war.
 The unlikely pair struggle to get past these obstacles.